Misty was first reported missing in

 rough and so was taken into the care of the Croydon Branch of Cats Protection

 (CPL) on the 13th December 2007.
 She was de-knotted and groomed and

 then taken to the vets for a checkup and vaccination.
 She was found

 to be healthy but very timid.

 We fostered Misty for a short while then adopted her as she had settled

 in with our other cats very well.
 The only problem we have found with

-her is that she is terribly timid with men and always runs and hides
+her was that she was terribly timid with men and always ran and hid

 when any man approaches her, this may have been caused by what happened

 to her when she was living rough!